 DePaul University College of LAS > Centers & Institutes > The Women's Center > About > Meet our Staff

+My name is Ann Russo (she/her).
 I am an Associate Professor in Women’s and Gender Studies and a member of the LGBTQ Studies Program.
-My life work focuses on queer, antiracist, and feminist movement building to address endemic intimate, interpersonal, community, and state violence and to build socially just and caring communities.
+My life work focuses on queer, antiracist, and feminist movement building to address endemic intimate, interpersonal, community, and state violence and to build socially just, caring, accountable communities.
 Currently, I am working with others to develop transformative justice practices that cultivate collective and communal healing, intervention, accountability, and transformation.
 I am the author of Taking Back Our Lives: A Call to Action in the Feminist Movement (2001) and co-editor of Talking Back and Acting Out (2002) and Third World Women and Feminist Perspectives (1990).
 I have articles in a variety of books and journals as well.
 My current book project is entitled Building Communities to End Violence – A Praxis of Accountability.
 View full bio here.